[ View All Other Articles About Cycling Pain ]

 Improper cycling shorts

-Improper cycling shorts may cause chaffing.
-There are many shorts brands and chamois types.
+Improper cycling shorts may cause chafing.
+There are many short brands and chamois types.
 Take the time to find the bicycling shorts that works best.

 • If you're getting sores in the areas of seam-to-skin contact, wear seamless-chamois bike riding shorts.

-• There are bike riding shorts that are designed specifically for the anatomy of woman, as they have a liner with no center seam.
+• There are bike riding shorts designed specifically for women's anatomy, as they have a liner with no center seam.

-• If your shorts are even slightly loose they will mess with your skin.
-Even with tight shorts you might feel some play in the chamois area around your butt.
+• If your shorts are slightly loose, they will mess with your skin.
+Even with tight shorts, you might feel some play in the chamois area around your butt.

-• Some are wearing two pair of shorts on bike rides for double the padding.
+• Some wear two pairs of shorts on bike rides for double the padding.

-• Try to wear bibs instead of regular shorts.
-They lack of compression around the waist.
+• wear bibs instead of regular shorts.
+They lack compression around the waist.

 Here are some cycling shorts that might help: